serokell/blog-posts/Introduction to Free Monads/article.md

 ```

 It is, in fact, impossible to define a lawful `Functor` instance if the functor's type variable ends up in the function argument position[^variance].
-Hence, we will introduce two type variables: one for operation arguments, and another for the overall result:
+Hence, we will introduce two type variables: one for operation arguments, and another for the overall result.

 [^variance]: This has to do with `Functor` being a covariant functor, but discussion of variance is out of scope here.